krussll/howtoplaysport/_posts/2023-01-27-using-aiming-points-in-lawn-bowls.md

 **The "Line" in bowls refers to the direction you roll the bowl.
 "Finding the line" is when you have found the exact distance away from the jack so that the bowl bends just enough to finish inline with it.**

-NOTE: I will be refering to the "left" and "right" of the rink, as this is clearer than saying "forehand" and "backhand" as these switch around for the lefthanders amoung us.
+NOTE: I will be refering to the "left" and "right" of the rink, as this is clearer than saying "forehand" and "backhand" as these switch around for the lefthanders among us.

 To send our bowl along the correct path we must imagine a line that extends beyond the point where the bowl will turn, and imagine we are bowling along that line, as if it's not going to turn.